saraluk/cs639-apartment-react-native-project/README.md

 git commit -m [commit-message] git push
 ```
-### After your branch is merged to Master branch, do this :
+### After your branch has been merged to Master branch, do these:
 ```bash
 git checkout master
 git pull